 - More than 6500 vets commit suicide every year.

-- Scientific research shows that TM can reduce the symptoms of PTSD.
+- Scientific research shows that TM can reduce the symptoms of Post Traumatic Stress Disorder.

 This “PTSD” Poem tells the sad, painful reality